Best RN to BSN Programs in New York (Online & Campus) – 2021 Rankings

 • The school starts new terms each in both the spring and fall, providing numerous opportunities for working RNs.

-: Utica College recognizes that the BSN degree has become the gold standard among employers and healthcare providers not only in New York, but across the country.
+Program Overview: Utica College recognizes that the BSN degree has become the gold standard among employers and healthcare providers not only in New York, but across the country.
 The RN to BSN course offered here is designed to make it affordable and easy for currently licensed RNs to earn their BSN degrees if they have already earned ADN degrees or diplomas.
 The program at Utica College is focused primarily on offering outstanding healthcare and improving patient outcomes, but at the same time, it puts a focus on RNs’ personal growth and professional success.

 • Utica College’s 100% online program requires no residencies or clinicals, making it one of the most flexible RN to BSN opportunities in the state.